web-lizzard/budget-buddy/docs/ubiquitous_language_min.md

 - Name (CategoryName) - category name
 - Limit (Limit) - spending limit for the category

-### StatisticsRecord
+### CategoryStatisticsRecord
+Statistics specific to a single category within a budget.
 **Attributes:**
 - ID (UUID)
-- BudgetId (UUID)
 - CategoryId (UUID)
-- CreationDate (DateTime) - record creation date
-- CurrentBalance (Money) - current balance amount
+- CurrentBalance (Money) - Current balance for the category
-- DailyAvailableAmount (Money) - available daily amount
+- DailyAvailableAmount (Money) - Available daily amount for the category
-- DailyAverage (Money) - daily average expenditure
+- DailyAverage (Money) - Daily average expenditure in the category
+- UsedLimit (Money) - Amount of limit used in the category

 ## Value Objects